Sagar00-7/PBI-Road-Accident-/README.md

 Bug / Feature Request<br>
 Authors<br>

-Introduction<br>
+<b>Introduction</b><br>
 This Power BI report provides a detailed analysis of road accident data in the United Kingdom.
 It presents key insights related to total casualties, accident types, vehicle involvement, and location-based trends.<br>
 The dataset can be accessed from this link: UK Road Accident Dataset (Google Sheets).<br>
 The dashboard supports quick identification of critical risk factors and high-impact areas for road safety improvements.<br>

 Dashboard Requirements<br>
-Primary KPI's - Total Casualties and Total Accident values for Current Year and YoY Growth.<br>
+•Primary KPI's - Total Casualties and Total Accident values for Current Year and YoY Growth.<br>
-Primary KPI's - Total Casualties by Accident Severity for Current Year and YoY Growth.<br>
+•Primary KPI's - Total Casualties by Accident Severity for Current Year and YoY Growth.<br>
-Secondary KPI's - Total Casualties with respect to Vehicle Type for Current Year.<br>
+•Secondary KPI's - Total Casualties with respect to Vehicle Type for Current Year.<br>
-Monthly Trend showing comparison of Casualties for Current Year and Previous Year.<br>
+•Monthly Trend showing comparison of Casualties for Current Year and Previous Year.<br>
-Casualties by Road Type for Current Year.<br>
+•Casualties by Road Type for Current Year.<br>
-Current Year Casualties by Area/Location & Day/Night.<br>
+•Current Year Casualties by Area/Location & Day/Night.<br>
-Total Casualties and Total Accident by Location.<br>
+•Total Casualties and Total Accident by Location.<br>

 Installation / Usage<br>
 Open the .pbix file in Power BI Desktop.<br>
 Refresh the data (if connected to an external source).<br>
 Use the filters on the top of the dashboard to narrow down insights by:<br>
-  Road Surface<br>
+  •Road Surface<br>
-  Weather Conditions<br>
+  •Weather Conditions<br>
 Interact with the charts to drill into specific insights.<br>

 DAX Formulas Used in Measures<br>
-1. Total Casualties For Current Year and Year on Year Growth<br>
-(a) Current Year To Date Casualties -- CY Casualties Measure<br>
+1. Total Casualties For Current Year and Year on Year Growth<br>(a) Current Year To Date Casualties -- CY Casualties Measure<br>
 CY Casualties = TOTALYTD(SUM(Data[Number_of_Casualties]), 'Calendar'[Date])<br>

 (b) Previous Year Casualties -- PY Casualties Measure<br>